 Conclusion

-This is not to be considered investment, tax, or financial advice.
+Disclaimer: This is not to be considered investment, tax, or financial advice.
 Please review your personal situation with your tax and/or financial advisor.
-Jenna-Rose Finnie is a Planning Associate at Milestone Financial Planning, LLC, a fee-only financial planning firm in Bedford NH.
+Milestone Financial Planning, LLC (Milestone) is a fee-only financial planning firm and registered investment advisor in Bedford, NH.
 Milestone works with clients on a long-term, ongoing basis.
 Our fees are based on the assets that we manage and may include an annual financial planning subscription fee.
-Clients receive financial planning, tax planning, retirement planning, and investment management services, and have unlimited access to our advisors.
+Clients receive financial planning, tax planning, retirement planning, and investment management services and have unlimited access to our advisors.
 We receive no commissions or referral fees.
-We put our clients’ interests first.
-If you need assistance with your investments or financial planning, please reach out to one of our fee-only advisors .
+We put our client’s interests first.
+If you need assistance with your investments or financial planning, please reach out to one of our fee-only advisors.
+Advisory services are only offered to clients or prospective clients where Milestone and its representatives are properly licensed or exempt from licensure.